Assistant Professor of Sociology

 Family, Gender, Demography, Education, Health

-Behrman’s research has received awards from American Sociological Association Sections on Education, Population, and Development; the Society for the Study of Social Problems; the Population Association of America; and the Sociologist AIDS Network.
-Her research has received funding form the South African Medical Research Council and the NYU Global Research Institute.
-She received her PhD from New York University in Sociology in 2017 and Masters Degrees from New York University and the London School of Economics.
-Prior to starting at Northwestern she was a Postdoctoral Prize Research Fellow in Sociology at Nuffield College, University of Oxford.
+Behrman’s research has received funding from the National Science Foundation and South African Medical Research Council and her work has received awards from American Sociological Association Sections on Education, Population, and Development; the Society for the Study of Social Problems; the Population Association of America; and the Sociologist AIDS Network.
+Prior to starting at Northwestern, she was a Postdoctoral Prize Research Fellow in Sociology at Nuffield College, University of Oxford.
+She received her PhD from New York University in 2017.